-If you are an aspiring designer or are seeking design services for your business you must understand the eight types of graphic design that might help find the right skills for the job.
+If you are an aspiring designer or someone seeking design services, this article will definitely help you identify the right skills required for the job.

 2. User interface design

-They specialize in desktop apps, mobile apps, web apps, and games and work closely with user experience who determine how the app works and UI developers that write the code to make it work like the Web page design, Game interfaces, and App design.
+UI designers specialize in creating desktop apps, mobile apps, web apps, and games.
+They work closely with UX designers who determine how the app works and UI developers who write the codes that make these apps and games work.